CoreOrganizations/AstrOS/README.md

 ### ✨ Key Features

 - 🗣️ **Natural Language Control** - Control your system through voice or text commands
-- 🤖 **Intelligent Automation** - AI learns your patterns and automates repetitive tasks
+- 🤖 **GPT-Powered Intelligence** - Bring your own OpenAI/OpenRouter API key for enhanced AI
 - 🔒 **Privacy-First Design** - Your data stays local, you control what goes to the cloud
 - 🧩 **Plugin Ecosystem** - Extensible architecture with community-driven plugins
 - 🛡️ **Built on Ubuntu LTS** - Rock-solid foundation with excellent hardware support
 - 🌐 **Open Source** - Fully auditable, community-driven development
+- 💰 **Cost-Effective** - Use OpenRouter for cheaper API access than direct OpenAI

 ---